ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 * Sequence consumer: partially applied function parameter
 * Sequence producer: partially applied function result

-When code dealing with sequences does not behave as expected, in particular, if it is crashing or hanging, there's a fair chance a mistake like in the first definition of `fibs` was made.
+When code dealing with sequences does not behave as expected, like if it is crashing or hanging, there's a fair chance a mistake like in the first definition of `fibs` was made.